jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

 * Robin: Ensure there is localization of the logos for each national region.
 * Robin: Review the font and report on licensing costs if needed.

-Robin Reports:
+Robin Reports: Font and Licencing to be checked at the next meetup.

 Notes:

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Current Attention Items